Kali-Saṇṭāraṇa Upaniṣad

 This mantra, presented in two lines, contains the words Hare, Rama, and Krishna.
 The word Hare, meaning "O Harā" (the feminine counterpart to Vishnu, sometimes known as Hara), is repeated eight times, while the other two names are Hindu gods and are each repeated four times (or two forms of Vishnu, who is then invoked eight times as well).
-The text asserts that audible chanting of this mantra is a means to wash away all the tribulations of the current era (Kali Yuga).
+The text asserts that the audible chanting of this mantra is a means to wash away all the tribulations of the current era (Kali Yuga).

 Nomenclature

 'Kali-Santarana Upanishad' means to 'approach or set about crossing over quarrel, discord, and strife':